 Be ready to share stories that demonstrate the type of worker you are

-Part of what makes preparation for a job interview so difficult is that there are no guarantees of what to expect.
+Part of what makes job interview preparations so difficult is not exactly knowing what to expect.
 You could have a standard interview with questions like "What's your greatest weakness?" or find yourself in front of a hostile interviewer.
+You may also encounter a behavioural interview, where an HR manager seeks insights beyond the most popular interview questions, like "Tell me about yourself."
+Therefore, it comes with its own common questions and preparation techniques.
+We explain.

 What is a behavioural interview?

-The behavioural interview is designed to review your skills, working style, and best personality traits by looking at past experiences, to see if you're qualified to do the job at hand.
+The behavioural interview is designed to review your skills, working style, and best personality traits by looking at past experiences to see if you're qualified to do the job at hand.
 However, in these interviews, there's less focus on proving your expertise and more focus on revealing how you go about your work.

 Some of the things that behavioural interview questions can assess are: